-Biomedical engineers has helped shape the world with their knowledge and expertise.
+Biomedical engineers have helped shape the world with their knowledge and expertise.
 Typically, those who enter this field will help design medical equipment and devices.
-While there is a wide variety of specialties, many biomedical engineers have been known in the advancement of creating artificial internal organs or body part replacements, as well as machines that diagnose medical problems.
+While there is a wide variety of specialties, many biomedical engineers have been known for the advancement of creating artificial internal organs or body part replacements, as well as machines that diagnose medical problems.
 Furthermore, they also provide their expertise as a form of technical support to install, adjust, maintain or repair biomedical equipment, according to the Bureau of Labor Statistics (BLS).

 Benefits of Pursuing a Master’s Degree in Biomedical Engineering

 Advancing your knowledge in the biomedical engineering field with a master’s degree will be a great choice.
 Many graduate degrees can be complete between 1 to 2 years, depending if you want to specialize in a sub-field.
 Here are just some of the benefits you’ll be getting after completing your master’s degree in biomedical engineering.